History-deterministic Vector Addition Systems: Expressiveness

 Observe that after reading $ua$, the system in \cref{fig:notfs} can be in state $q_s$ and therefore, any extension of $ua$ is accepted.
 However, the automaton of \cref{fig:notfs} can only reach state $q_2$ on $wa$ and so, for any $z \in\N, i \ge 1$, $wa^{z}b^{z+i} \not\in \LnotFSVASS$.
 Consider this word for $z = m+1$.
 Since there is a cycle somewhere while reading $b^{z}$, then when reading more $b$'s the automaton visits only states on that cycle.
 Since $wa^{z}b^{z+i} \not\in \LnotFSVASS$ for $i\ge1$ either every state on the cycle is non-accepting, or the cycle has a negative effect on at least one counter and therefore becomes unavailable for large enough $i$.

-Recall, in $M$ both $wa$ and $ua$ are in the same control location in each constituent $\dvass$, and thus for any $v\in\Sigma^*$ are either $wav$ and $uav$ are in the same control locations (or possibly the run is dead).
+Recall, in $M$ both $wa$ and $ua$ are in the same control location in each constituent $\dvass$, and thus for any $v\in\Sigma^*$ we have $wav$ and $uav$ reach the same control locations (or possibly the run is dead).
 However, for every $z,i$, there is some \dvass in which the word $ua^{z}b^{z+i}$ is accepting.
 However, we have argued that for every \dvass, for sufficiently large $i$, the run on $wa^{z}b^{z+i}$ is stuck in a rejecting cycle, or a cycle in which the counter is decreasing.
 Thus for sufficiently large $i$, in every \dvass, either the run on $ua^{z}b^{z+i}$ is also dead or in a rejecting cycle, which contradicts $ua^{z}b^{z+i}\in \LnotFSVASS$. \end{proof}